 At times most businesses will have an urgent requirement for cash, whether it’s for a deposit on a new office or simply pressure from extended customer terms.
 This all has an impact on cash flow.
 Whatever the reason, why not utilise the assets of the business and use them to secure finance, allowing your business to fulfil its commitments?
 Flexible payment terms helping you to manage cash flow more effectively.

 Asset refinance is simply a lending facility where a loan is advanced against valuable assets that your business owns.
-These assets can be anything from buildings to vehicles or equipment that is held on the company’s balance sheet.
+These assets can be anything from photocopiers to vehicles or other equipment that can be held on the company’s balance sheet.
 It’s an extremely straight forward facility allowing you to release cash from the asset.
 The amount you can borrow depends on the value of the assets involved.
 Financiers will also fund assets where there is an outstanding balance owed to another lender.
 This again is quite straight forward as the financier will establish the value of the asset and then lend against the equity that you hold to an agreed set percentage.
 However, the financier will repay the first lender, thus ensuring that they now have full control and title of the equipment until the final repayment has been made.
 There are a number of lenders who will consider almost anything that has a resale value.
 There are, however, a number of requirements and considerations when seeking approval for asset refinance.
 These are noted below:

 Asset Value £10,000 = 100% equity of the asset on the company balance sheet

 Financier agrees the value and advances a loan against the security of the asset e.g. 70% Loan to Value = loan advance of £7,000.
 There will be an agreement in place between the business and the financier, whereby a monthly repayment will be made and on the final payment the title of the asset will return to the company, and the charge over the asset released.
 This will be applicable to any asset, whether it’s a fleet of vehicles or a property.Asset with an outstanding loan: